VMware App Volumes 2103.8 | 07 JUL 2022 | Build 18.104.22.168

 Check for additions and updates to these release notes.

-The VMware App Volumes 4, version 2111.1 includes bug fixes.
+The VMware App Volumes 4, version 2103.8 includes security updates, bug fixes, and known issues.

 Applications packaged on Windows 11 are shown as packaged with Windows 10 in App Volumes Manager.